Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/collections.md

     assert_eq!(&recovered_value, "Value");
     println!("Found {recovered_key}, {recovered_value}");

-    // Obviously the key abd value will no longer be part of the HashMap assert_eq!(map.get("Key"), None);
+    // Obviously the key and value will no longer be part of the HashMap assert_eq!(map.get("Key"), None);
     # }
     ```